JuDFTteam/aiida-fleur/README.md

 Every plug-in has an input part and an output parser, see the AiiDA documentation for general info.

+Further there is also some useful utility found under 'aiida_fleur/tools'

+Structure_util.py : constains some methods to handle AiiDA structures (some of them might now be methods of the AiiDA structureData, if so use them from there!)

+merge_parameter.py : methods to handle parameterData nodes, i.e merge them.
+Which is very useful for all-electron codes, because instead of pseudo potentialsfamilies you can create now families of parameter nodes for the periodic table.

+xml_util.py : all xml functions that are used, by parsers and other tools are in here.
+Some are 'general' some a very specific to Fleur.

+read_cif.py : this can be used as stand-alone to create StructureData nodes from .cif files from an directory tree.

 Installation Instructions <a name="Installation"></a>
 =====================================================